kigemmanuel/Snapp/snapp-kit/README.md

 snapp create my-app
 cd my-app

+# 2. Generate new pages instantly
+snapp page home
+snapp page about
+snapp page contact

-# 2. Start building (watches for changes)
+# 3. Start building (watches for changes)
 snapp build

-# 3. Edit files in views/ folder - they automatically compile to src/
+# 4. Edit files in views/ folder - they automatically compile to src/
 ```

 **Or use in any existing folder:**